National detective programme Applications now open

 Never thought of yourself as a police officer?
 Want to know if you’d fit into our programme?
 Want to understand the day-to-day role?
 Curious about the kind of people who decide to become neighbourhood police officers?

 Police Now supports graduates from diverse backgrounds to be a success on the programme.
-Listen to some of our participants as they share their stories.
+Listen to some of our graduates as they share their stories.

-Before you apply, make sure you meet our eligibility criteria with our online guide.
+Before you apply, make sure you read our full eligibility criteria.

 Beyond the programme